TyberiusPrime/anysnake2/README.md

 Anysnake2 strives to follow the ['sysexit' codes](https://www.freebsd.org/cgi/man.cgi?query=sysexits), that means that the default 'an error occured' exit code is 70.
 65 means the configuration toml couldn't be understood, 66 it's missing.

+# Why singularity?

+We want a container engine that

+ * runs from images in the file system
+ * works without root
+ * doesn't containerize the network (at least optionally)

+Singularity fits the bill.